Rochdale Sixth Form College: Today

 Opened in September 2010, Rochdale Sixth Form College offers a range of A-level courses to students from Rochdale and the wider borough.
-Facilities at the college campus include a theatre, learning resource and study centre, ICT suites, science laboratories, a theatre and dance/drama studio, a music recording studio and Mac suite, specialist art and design studios, a restaurant, a coffee house, a fitness suite and a multi-faith prayer room.
+Facilities at the college campus include a theatre and dance/drama studio, learning resource and study centre, ICT suites, science laboratories, a music recording studio and Mac suite, specialist art and design studios, a restaurant, a coffee house, a fitness suite and a multi-faith prayer room.

 The first set of academic results by the College were in the top 5% of all sixth form institutions in the UK in value added terms.
 The College received national coverage for this performance.
 In the same year the College Principal was the key note speaker at a number of sixth form national conferences and continues to feature leading sessions on post 16 leadership at national conferences.

 The College continues to make the headlines for its academic performance.
 The A Level results showed a 99% pass rate and value added for AS Level place it in the top 1% of sixth forms in the country.
 The College featured very prominently in the Department for Education League Tables in February 2013 where it was number two out of 93 sixth form colleges in the UK in terms of value added.
 The College had its first OFSTED inspection in March 2013 and received the result of being an outstanding college, one of only two sixth form colleges nationally to be awarded the outstanding status under the rigorous new inspection framework.